youngeunkwon0405/RL/docs/design_docs/padding.md

 ```

 This approach:
-1. **Naturally aligns with LLM processing**: Tokens are processed from left to right
+1. **Naturally aligns with LLM processing**: Tokens are processed from left to right.
-2. **Keeps meaningful tokens contiguous**: All valid tokens appear at the beginning of tensors
+2. **Keeps meaningful tokens contiguous**: All valid tokens appear at the beginning of tensors.
-3. **Simplifies indexing and operations**: Valid token boundaries are easily defined with a single length value
+3. **Simplifies indexing and operations**: Valid token boundaries are easily defined with a single length value.

 ## Right-Padded Generation Example